Contents

 Heat Loss in Cold Seasons.

-Many standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the rate.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the cost.
+If your roof opening doesn’t fit among the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.